Ameg-yag/fuzzer/writeup.md

 ## CSV Fuzzer
 Currently the csv fuzzer tries the following to elicit memory corruption:
-- Sending empty payload
+- Sending an empty payload
+- Sending an invalid csv file by removing all delimiters
-- Sending a CSV payload with increasingly number of lines
+- Sending a CSV payload with increasing number of lines to overflow total input
-- Sending different number of fields (comma seperated values)
+- Sending different number of fields (comma seperated values) to overflow number of fields
+- Sending a csv file with different delimiters
+- Sending payload with increasingly large strings
+- Sending format strings in the payload
+- Sending payload with varying numbers, 0, negative, large numbers, floats
+- Byte Flipping

 ## XML Fuzzer